jvassev/ansinetes/README.md

 curl -Ls -O https://raw.githubusercontent.com/jvassev/ansinetes/master/ansinetes chmod +x ansinetes
 ```
+You would probably put the script in ~/bin.
+Updating is just as easy `ansinetes -u`.

 # Supported versions
 * Kubernetes: 1.4.0 - 1.6.8 (you can control the k8s version deployed by editing the `k8s-config/vars.yaml` file)
 * CoreOS: this depends on the kubernetes version (which determines the earliest Docker it supports)